-Detailed explanation of the specific provisions of the proposal The EUSDTA is a self-standing agreement that is to be applied in the framework of the PCA and that forms, together with the FTA, the free trade area between the EU and Singapore.
+• Detailed explanation of the specific provisions of the proposal The EUSDTA is a self-standing agreement that is to be applied in the framework of the PCA and that forms, together with the FTA, the free trade area between the EU and Singapore.
 The general provisions of chapter one of the EUSDTA set out the objectives and scope of the agreement, and the definitions used throughout the agreement.
 Chapter two of the EUSDTA comprises the body of the agreement and includes the digital trade commitments.
 The commitments are of a binding nature and range from commitments on cross-border data flows and online consumer protection, to commitments on the protection of source code of software.
 The commitments generally aim to enhance consumer protection online, provide legal certainty for businesses, and address unjustified barriers to digital trade.
-Section A of chapter two, on data flows with trust, includes provisions that are in line with EU practice based on the 2018 horizontal provisions on cross-border data flows and the protection of personal data and privacy in trade agreements15, which recognise each Party's right to determine the appropriate level of privacy and personal data protection.
+Section A of chapter two, on data flows with trust, includes provisions that are in line with EU practice based on the 2018 horizontal provisions on cross-border data flows and the protection of personal data and privacy in trade agreements, which recognise each Party's right to determine the appropriate level of privacy and personal data protection.
 Chapter three of the EUSDTA provides for horizontal exceptions, a dispute settlement mechanism, an institutional framework, and the final provisions of the agreement.
-Where relevant, the title makes applicable, by cross-reference, the relevant provisions of the FTA which provide the framework for the application of the EUSDTA. https://ec.europa.eu/newsroom/just/items/627665/en Proposal for a COUNCIL DECISION on the conclusion, on behalf of the Union, of the Digital Trade Agreement between the European Union and the Republic of Singapore THE COUNCIL OF THE EUROPEAN UNION.
+Where relevant, the title makes applicable, by cross-reference, the relevant provisions of the FTA which provide the framework for the application of the EUSDTA.

-Having regard to the Treaty on the Functioning of the European Union, and in particular Article 207(4), first subparagraph, in conjunction with Article 218(6)(a) thereof, Having regard to the proposal from the European Commission, The European Data Protection Supervisor was consulted in accordance with Article 42(1) of Regulation (EU) 2018/1725 and delivered an opinion on [date of the opinion], Having regard to the consent of the European Parliament, Whereas:
+https://ec.europa.eu/newsroom/just/items/627665/en 2025/0008 (NLE) Proposal for a COUNCIL DECISION on the signing, on behalf of the Union, of the Digital Trade Agreement between the European Union and the Republic of Singapore THE COUNCIL OF THE EUROPEAN UNION, Having regard to the Treaty on the Functioning of the European Union, and in particular Article 207(4), first subparagraph, in conjunction with Article 218(5) thereof, Having regard to the proposal from the European Commission, The European Data Protection Supervisor was consulted in accordance with Article 42(1) of Regulation (EU) 2018/1725 and delivered an opinion on [date of the opinion], Whereas:

-- (1) On 27 June 2023, the Council authorised the Commission to open negotiations for digital trade disciplines with the Republic of Singapore. - (2) On 25 July 2024, the negotiations of the Digital Trade Agreement between the European Union and the Republic of Singapore ('the Agreement') were successfully concluded by the Commission on behalf of the Union. - (3) In accordance with Council Decision [XXX] of [...]16, the Agreement was signed on [...], subject to its conclusion at a later date. - (4) The agreement should be approved on behalf of the European Union. - (5) In accordance with the Treaties, it is for the Commission to ensure, that the notification to the Republic of Singapore provided for in Article 38 of the Agreement be made on behalf of the Union, in order to express the consent of the Union to be bound by the Agreement, HAS ADOPTED THIS DECISION:
+- (1) On 27 June 2023, the Council authorised the Commission to open negotiations for digital trade disciplines with the Republic of Singapore. - (2) On 25 July 2024, the negotiations of the Digital Trade Agreement between the European Union and the Republic of Singapore ('the Agreement') were successfully concluded by the Commission on behalf of the Union. - (3) Therefore, the Agreement should be signed on behalf of the Union, subject to its conclusion at a later date. - (4) In accordance with the Treaties, it is for the Commission to ensure the signing of the Agreement, HAS ADOPTED THIS DECISION:

+Article 1

-Article 1 The Digital Trade Agreement between the European Union and the Republic of Singapore ('the Agreement') is hereby approved on behalf of the European Union.
-The text of the Agreement is attached to this Decision.
-16 OJ L p. [].
+The signing, on behalf of the Union, of the Digital Trade Agreement between the European Union and the Republic of Singapore ('the Agreement') is hereby authorised, subject to the conclusion of the said Agreement.

 Article 2

 This Decision shall enter into force on the day of its adoption.

 Done at Brussels,

 For the Council The President